This truly is the absolute best-ever lasagna recipe! Perfectly balanced flavors in every bite that's sure to be a family favorite in no time.

 - Add onion, garlic, and spices, saute until onion is translucent.

-- Add tomato products, water, and cream.
+- Add tomato products, water, and half and half.
 Stir to combine and bring to a boil.

 - Reduce heat to simmer and simmer until flavors are melded, about 15 minutes.